Emily Hobhouse: Death

-Hobhouse died in Kensington in 1926.
-Her ashes were ensconced in a niche in the National Women's Monument at Bloemfontein, where she was regarded as a heroine.
+Hobhouse died in Kensington on 9 June 1926.
+Her ashes were put in a niche in the National Women's Monument at Bloemfontein, where she was regarded as a heroine.
 Her death went unreported in the Cornish press.

+Historical attraction

+In 2024, a historical attraction to honour Emily Hobhouse's life and work opened in St Ive, near Liskeard in Cornwall, The Story of Emily.
+In 2025, the venue celebrated the 165th anniversary of Hobhouse's birth.